miku/rclone/backend/vault/README.md

 ## Configuring Rclone Vault Backend

 To access Vault, Rclone will need to know your Vault credentials and the Vault API endpoint.

+> The current Vault API endpoint is at: [https://vault.archive-it.org/api](https://vault.archive-it.org/api)

 You can configure your Vault username, password and API endpoint using the `config` subcommand of rclone, like so (replace `alice` and `secret` to match your credentials):

 ```
 $ rclone config create vault vault username=alice password=secret endpoint=https://vault.archive-it.org/api